rock-simulation/mars/README.md

 ## Installation

 We don't yet provide binaries for MARS, thus installing it requires downloading the source and building it locally.
-To simplify this task, we have created a set of install scripts that will do all the work of downloading and installing dependencies, cloning the MARS repository and building for you.
-They have their own repository here on GitHub: [MARS install scripts](https://github.com/rock-simulation/mars_install_scripts)
+You can do this using PyBob, a Python tool that will check out all necessary repositories and build MARS for you.
+You can find PyBob and the installation instructions [here](https://github.com/rock-simulation/pybob).

 ## Documentation